on Monday, 25 September 2017

 on Wednesday, 27 September 2017

 Abstract: Tremendous efforts are spent to the realization of memristors and to memory technology.
 The development of memristor based neuron models and synapses play an important role in several recent investigations.
 Therefore, appropriate device models have to be derived and usually numerically solved in circuit simulations.
-On the other side, CMOS memristor emulators represent a suitable tool to develop, to test, and to analyze new types of circuits showing a complex behavior in highly efficient information processing systems.
+Especially, appropriate models of fabricated memristors are considered, to test, and to analyze new types of array computing technology showing a complex behavior in highly efficient information processing systems.

-This contribution will give a theoretical approach to circuits with first-order CMOS memristors.
-Results will be discussed based on a circuit inspired by Chua’s circuit showing the emergence of chaotic behavior.
+This contribution will give a theoretical approach to circuits with higher-order memristors.
+First results will be discussed based on an array of locally coupled identical memristor circuits showing a huge potential for future information processing systems.

 Short CV: Ronald Tetzlaff is a Full Professor of Fundamentals of Electrical Engineering at the Technische Universitδt Dresden, Germany.
 His scientific interests include problems in the theory of signals and systems, stochastic processes, physical fluctuation phenomena, system modelling, system identification, Volterra systems, Cellular Nonlinear Networks, and Memristive Systems.
 From 1999 to 2003 Ronald Tetzlaff was Associate Editor of the IEEE, Transactions on Circuits and Systems: part I. He was "Distinguished Lecturer" of the IEEE CAS Society (2001-2002).
 He is a member of the scientific committee of different international conferences.
 He was the chair of the 7th IEEE International Workshop on Cellular Neural Networks and their Applications (CNNA 2002) and organized several special sessions at circuit and systems related conferences.
 From 2005 to 2007 he was the chair of the IEEE Technical Committee Cellular Neural Networks & Array Computing.
 Ronald Tetzlaff is a member of the Informationstechnische Gesellschaft (ITG) and the German Society of Electrical Engineers and of the German URSI Committee.
 Ronald Tetzlaff is in the Editorial Board of the International Journal of Circuit Theory and Applications since 2007 and he is also in the Editorial Board of the IEEE, Transactions on Circuits and Systems: part II since 2016.
 He was Associate Editor of the AEά – International Journal of Electronics and Communications from 2008 to 2016.
 Ronald Tetzlaff was the chair of the 18th IEEE Workshop on Nonlinear Dynamics of Electronic Systems (NDES 2010), the chair of the 5th International Workshop on Seizure Prediction (IWSP5 2012) , the chair of the 21st European Conference on Circuit Theory and Design (ECCTD 2013), the chair of the 5th Memristor and Memristive Symposium 2016, and of the 15th IEEE International Workshop on Cellular Nanoscale Networks and their Applications (CNNA 2016).
 Since 2014 her serves as the leader of working group 2 (Memristor Theory, Modelling and Simulation) in the EU COST action MemoCIS (IC 1401) on Memristors - Devices, Models, Circuits, Systems and Applications.
 Ronald Tetzlaff serves as a reviewer for several journals and for the European Commission.